learn-with-me/notes-iot/hardware/sensors.md

 Measures the physical quantity of light rays and convert it into electrical signal which can be easily readable by user or an electronic instrument/device is called optical sensor.
 Optical sensors are loved by IoT experts, as they are practical for measuring different things simultaneously.
 The technology behind this sensor allows it to monitor electromagnetic energy, which includes, electricity, light and so on.

 These sensors have found use in healthcare, environment monitoring, energy, aerospace and many more industries.
 With their presence oil companies, pharmaceutical companies and mining companies are in a much better position to track environmental changes while keeping their employees safe.
 Their main use can be found in Ambient light detection, digital optical switches, optical fibres communications,due to Electrical isolation best suited for oil and gas applications, civil and transportation fields, High speed network systems, elevator door control, assembly line part counters and safety systems.

+Vishay’s VCNL4020X01 and TCxT1600X01 are optical sensors designed specifically for the industrial IoT applications.

 ###### Sub-categories